christiangoelz/secure-median/secure-median/README.md

-# Secure Median Implementation for Federated Secure Computing
+# A Secure Median Implementation for the Federated Secure
+Computing Architecture

 ## Authors: Christian Goelz, Solveig Vieluf, Hendrik Ballhausen

 This repository contains the client-side code for testing the secure median algorithm implemented within the Federated Secure Computing framework and SIMON.
+The related publication "A Secure Median Implementation for the Federated Secure
-The related publication can be found [here](https://doi.org/10.3390/app1010000).
+Computing Architecture" can be found [here](https://doi.org/10.3390/app1010000).
 Below are detailed instructions for running the code in a local deployment.

 - [Installation](#installation)
 - [Run Benchmarking](#run-benchmarking)